Facebook CEO Mark Zuckerberg testifies to Senate committees Tuesday

-Facebook CEO Mark Zuckerberg will appear before a joint hearing of the Senate Judiciary and Commerce Committees today.
-He will testify at the House Energy and Commerce Committee tomorrow.
-Both hearings will focus on the use and protection of Facebook user data in the wake of the Cambridge Analytica scandal.
+Facebook CEO Mark Zuckerberg will testify at the House Energy and Commerce Committee today.
+Like yesterday's Senate committee hearings, today's will also focus on the use and protection of Facebook user data in the wake of the Cambridge Analytica scandal, whether Facebook should be regulated and the investigation into Russia's involvement in the 2016 U.S. presidential election.

 How to watch Mark Zuckerberg's House testimony Wednesday